 Just like with your child's favorite books, your child's Bible should be read over and over.
 Don't put the Bible back on the shelf just because it has been read through one time.

 There are many, many children's Bible available.
-Here are a few Bibles that I suggest.
-See more here.
+Here are my favorites Bibles that I suggest but you can see more here.

 The Beginner's Bible: Timeless Children's Stories - Fun illustrations to these simply written stories.
 Unlike many children's Bibles, this one tells the Bible stories without adding in extra unbiblical details.
 This Bible is referenced in the 3 and 4 Year Curriculum and is our favorite preschool Bible.
 Read my full review ...
 The Deluxe Edition contains the Bible and two narration CD's of all 94 Bible stories.